thex3family/thex3family-website/public/content/terms-of-use/index.md

 **Trademarks**

-The Foundation name, the terms Ethereum Switzerland, Ethereum Asia, the Foundation logo and all related names, logos, product and service names, designs and slogans are trademarks of the Foundation or its affiliates or licensors.
+The Foundation name, the terms Co-x3 Family, Better Life Framework, the Foundation logo and all related names, logos, product and service names, designs and slogans are trademarks of the Foundation or its affiliates or licensors.
 You must not use such marks without the prior written permission of the Foundation.
 All other names, logos, product and service names, designs and slogans on this Websites are the trademarks of their respective owners.

 **Prohibited Uses**